This privacy statement provides information about the processing and the protection of your personal data.

 Employers may not demand a fee or any other form of payment from jobseekers for access to information on vacancies.

-3. The European Commission reserves the right to delete without prior warning any information inserted that can be regarded as unlawful, unethical or in any other way unsuitable.
+3. The Authority reserves the right to delete without prior warning any information inserted that can be regarded as unlawful, unethical or in any other way unsuitable.
 Likewise, any user using the site in a way judged to be inconsistent with the service's purpose may have their account closed and all data deleted.
-The European Commission accepts no liability for loss or damage resulting from such an action.
+The Authority accepts no liability for loss or damage resulting from such an action.

 1 Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data (repealing Regulation (EC) No 45/2001)